bashwork/wdm/hwk/homework2.rst

 of pruning was utilized.
 This was calculated by simply running every entry in the testing dataset through my tree and then counting how many entries were classified correctly and dividing by the total test set.
-After looking at the testing dataset, I don't believe that there is any way I could have pruned the tree to increase its accuracy as the training set had 100% accuracy and the two classification errors in the testing set occurred very early in the tree.
-That being said, I could remove the entire tree after the condition *light > 8.10* and achieve the same accuracy as using the entire tree.
+After looking at the testing dataset,

+I found that I could prune the tree a little bit to improve my accuracy to 92%, however, it would affect the accuracy of the training set, which was 100%.
+That being said, I found that I could remove the entire tree after the first decision and achieve the same accuracy testing as using the entire tree.

 To create rule sets out of my tree, I simply perform a depth first walk through the tree until I reach a leaf.
 During the walk, each predicate is recorded as a